Viktor1722/Docusaurus-Portfolio/docs/Research Report/1st Research Phase/AB Testing.md

 Which AI models would be suitable for the needs of the Template Designer?
 ### Activities

-<p><strong>Review Project Requirements:</strong> Examine the specific requirements of the Template Designer project to identify the key functionalities and tasks where AI can be most beneficial.</p>
+**Review Project Requirements:** Examine the specific requirements of the Template Designer project to identify the key functionalities and tasks where AI can be most beneficial.

-<p><strong>Research AI Models:</strong>Conduct research to identify AI models that align with the identified project requirements, considering factors like accuracy, scalability, and compatibility with the development environment.</p>
+**Research AI Models:**Conduct research to identify AI models that align with the identified project requirements, considering factors like accuracy, scalability, and compatibility with the development environment.

-<p><strong>Market Research:</strong> Conduct thorough market research to identify competing products that offer similar functionalities or services to the Campaign Designer.</p>
+**Market Research:** Conduct thorough market research to identify competing products that offer similar functionalities or services to the Campaign Designer.

-<strong>Feature Analysis:</strong> Examine the latest feature updates or enhancements introduced by these competitors, focusing on understanding how they are evolving to meet user demands and market trends.
+**Feature Analysis:** Examine the latest feature updates or enhancements introduced by these competitors, focusing on understanding how they are evolving to meet user demands and market trends.

 ## Findings